Committed to Changing Lives Through Literacy

 KIMBERLY BOBSON FELDMAN

 Kimberly has been an avid reader since childhood.
 She has worked in communications for the past 16 years, after graduating from the University of Florida in 2005 with a degree in Advertising and a minor in English.
 Kimberly began her career in media relations for industries including food and beverage, not-for-profit, education, utility, accounting, legal, and banking.
 After that, she managed communications for Miami's premier botanic garden, as well as a top private school.
 Kimberly founded KBF Communications in 2020 to provide writing, editing, project management, and resume building services for clients across a wide range of industries.
-Her goal is to always help her clients tell the best version of their story.
+Her goal is to help her clients tell the best version of their stories.

 Latoya brings extensive experience of creating and leading Diversity, Equity, Inclusion, and Belonging strategies and programs.
 Her work as CEO and Global Chief Cultural Officer of Community Learning Coalition, An Implementation Science Firm, influence culture to drive Racial Equity, Diversity, and Inclusion in organizations that serve over 27K+ children in South Florida.
 Her recent experience with The Children's Trust, a county-wide organization with over 400+ community partners, provides organizations with a diverse spectrum of Social Emotional Wellness/Racial Equity, Diversity, and Inclusion programs, training, and outcomes.
 Latoya is dedicated to supporting transformative wrap-around DEIB practices and is a fervent supporter of egalitarian and inclusive solutions.
 She is devoted to creating thoughtful, innovative connections with youth and family organizations that promote equitable and meaningful change and are committed to providing services with dignity and free of harm, thereby strengthening their reach.